Zaki-1052/Yeast_MSA/results/osh_analysis/OSH_Results.md

 The analysis reveals that OSH genes, like ERG genes, show signs of conservation:

 1. **Similar Conservation Level**: No significant difference in variant counts between OSH and ERG genes suggests similar evolutionary constraints
-2. **No Within-Gene Variants**: Both OSH and ERG genes have no variants within their coding regions, indicating strong purifying selection
+2. **Variant Impact**: OSH genes have a higher proportion of HIGH impact variants (21.4% vs. 4.4% for ERG genes), but both have no variants within their coding regions, indicating strong purifying selection
 3. **Proximity Constraints**: OSH genes on the same scaffold as ERG genes tend to maintain specific distances, with some in the buffer zone (1-5,000 bp)

 ### Functional Implications